Can Trump Sell U.S. Green Cards for $5 Million?

 This is a radical departure from the existing EB-5 investor visa program, which:

-- Requires an investment of at least $800,000 to $1 million in a qualifying U.S. project.
+- Requires an investment of at least $800,000 to $1 million in a qualifying U.S. project, with applicants putting their funds into American businesses or economic zones.

-- Demands that the investment creates American jobs.
+- Demands that the investment creates American jobs

-Could this Gold Card fundamentally change how green cards are issued by shifting visas away from family-based and employment-based immigration toward pure wealth-based immigration.
+Could this Gold Card fundamentally change how green cards are issued by shifting visas away from family-based and employment-based immigration toward pure wealth-based immigration?

 The Legal Reality: Can the President Just Create This?